-The ‘Djemaa el Fna’, ‘Assembly of the Dead’, locality is one of the UNESCO’s ‘masterpieces of the oral and intangible heritages of humanity’.
+The ‘Djemaa el Fna’ in Marrakech is one of the UNESCO’s ‘masterpieces of the oral and intangible heritages of humanity’.
 Street performers, fortune-tellers and charlatans offer their arts between food and beverage stalls.

 The Djemaa el Fna is Marrakesh’s most famous locality and most probably the most vivid.
 Stalls are all over the place but also the surrounding streets offer attractive and very busy small shops.
 As a tourist you can easily walk the streets and souks on your own.
 Yes, you will be asked into the shops but the salesmen are very respectful.
 After your first ‘thanks, but no thanks’ they will leave you alone.

 Shopping in Souks and the Complexe d’Artisanat